manuelkiessling/simplecd/README.md

 to your environments that don't have failing tests.

-SimpleCD is completely agnostic in regards to unit- and e2e-test frameworks and doesn't know itself how to deploy deliverables.
+SimpleCD is completely agnostic in regards to unit- and e2e-test frameworks and doesn't know how to deploy deliverables itself.
 These steps are defined and implemented within the projects that are to be delivered, and SimpleCD merely executes these steps.